AckerlyXu/heima/articles/virtual-machines/windows/key-vault-setup.md

 > [!NOTE]
 > 1. In order for Key Vault to be used with Azure Resource Manager virtual machines, the **EnabledForDeployment** property on Key Vault must be set to true.
 You can do this in various clients.
-><p> 2.
-The Key Vault needs to be created in the same subscription and location as the Virtual Machine.
+> 2. The Key Vault needs to be created in the same subscription and location as the Virtual Machine.
 >
 >